plotly/rasterly/README.md

 ## Install

-`rasterizer` can be installed directly from github
+`rasterly` can be installed directly from github
 ```
-remotes::install_github("https://github.com/plotly/rasterizer", ref = "dev")
+remotes::install_github("https://github.com/plotly/rasterly", ref = "dev")
 ```

-## Visualizing data with `rasterizer`
+## Visualizing data with `rasterly`

-`rasterizer` is inspired by the [`datashader`](http://datashader.org/getting_started/index.html) package available for Python.
+`rasterly` is inspired by the [`datashader`](http://datashader.org/getting_started/index.html) package available for Python.
 Both provide the capability to generate raster data for rapid rendering of graphics from large datasets.

-In terms of performance, `datashader` is faster but `rasterizer` is comparable. `rasterizer` aims to provide a user-friendly interface to generate single channel heatmaps using the `plotly` package.
+In terms of performance, `datashader` is faster but `rasterly` is comparable. `rasterly` aims to provide a user-friendly interface to generate single channel heatmaps using the `plotly` package.

 #### Basic usage